Line Mountain High School

 Randy Weiser Memorial Classroom

 The Line Mountain Randy Weiser Memorial Classroom is beginning to take shape.
-This outdoor classroom is being built by faculty and students in honor of long-time Middle School Teacher Mr. Randy Weiser who passed away last school year.
+This outdoor classroom is being built by faculty and students in honor of long-time Middle School Teacher Mr. Randy Weiser.
 The outdoor classroom will be used by the High School and the Middle School for outdoor learning and leisure during the Spring and Fall months of the school year.

 The Color Of Flight